 A suicide attempt survivor shares her story on coming across NAMI and how they got involved to help others suffering with mental illness.

-In this send-up of "The Breakfast Club," five young people from different walks of life are brought together by the reproductive health care provided by Planned Parenthood NYC.
+In this send-up of "The Breakfast Club," five young people from different walks of life are brought together by the reproductive health care provided by Planned Parenthood of Greater New York.

 Dr. Maria Papadapoulos teams up with local ophthalmologists in South America to tackle glaucoma in the youth population.